cse-sim/cse/doc/src/records/top-members.md

-BERDAHLMARTIN,  Berdahl-Martin (tSky depends on dew point&comma; cloud cover&comma; and hour) DRYBULB,   	   tSky = dry-bulb temperature (for testing) BLAST,          Blast model (tSky depends on dry-bulb) IRHORIZ,        Experimental model that derives tSky for horizonal infrared data from the weather file (available on some EPW files only)
+BERDAHLMARTIN,  Berdahl-Martin (tSky depends on dew point&comma; cloud cover&comma; and hour) DRYBULB,   	   tSky = dry-bulb temperature (for testing) BLAST,          Blast model (tSky depends on dry-bulb) IRHORIZ,        Derives tSky from horizonal infrared data from the weather file (available on some EPW files only).
+Caution: minimal error checking!
+Missing weather file IR values are not handled correctly.
 END
 %>